Special Credit/Visiting Student

 Step 1: Complete your Residency Determination and Application

 Be sure to check the special credit box under Programs of Study.
-You can also stop by the Office of Enrollment and Student Success (Wilson C1040) to complete the residency determination and application at one of our computer kiosks.
+You can also stop by the Student Success Center (Tart Building room D101) to complete the residency determination and application at one of our computer kiosks.

 You will receive an email that confirms that your application has been received and provides instructions for the next steps in your enrollment process.

 Step 2: Submit Transcripts as needed.